-- Preview Email Newsletter

 WASHINGTON, July 11 -- A public comment letter submitted to U.S. authorities urges the Federal Trade Commission (FTC) and the U.S. Department of Justice (DOJ) to take decisive action against the pervasive anticompetitive practices in the live ticketing marketplace.
 Gwendolyn Seale, Esq., an entertainment lawyer based in Austin, Texas, expressed grave concerns regarding unfair practices that artists, venues, and consumers face in obtaining tickets to live events.

-In her letter, Seale highlights more ST
+In her letter, Seale highlights how secondary market sellers exploit sophisticated more ST

 FTC and DOJ Urged to Focus on Evidence-Based Regulations in Live Ticketing Industry (10)